satyasiba001/new-library/README.md

 - author: Author of the book.
 - count: Number of copies available.

-booktransactions Table:
+booktransaction Table:

 - borrow_id: Unique identifier for each borrowing transaction.
 - member_id: ID of the member borrowing the book.
-- book_id: ID of the book being borrowed.
+- book_name: Name of the book being borrowed.
 - borrow_date: Date when the book was borrowed.
+- return_date: Date of book return to library.

 2. ## Data Storage

 The postgres database:
 DB Name : newlibrary

-- members: Slice of Book structs.
-- books: Slice of Member structs.
-- booktransactions : Slice of Transaction structs.
+- members
+- books
+- booktransaction

 ## Service Design Pattern